I.

 No. 45, 24 June 1977

-In spite of many warnings issued to the employees of the Centralized System of Libraries concerning the necessity of a timely purge from the book-stocks and catalogues of ideologically harmful literature, concerning responsibility for careless work with the lists from the Literary Publishing Department [of the Ministry of Culture?] the book The Gospel according to Robespierre by A[natoly] GLADILIN has been discovered in branch library 3 of the Yalta Centralized System of Libraries.
+In spite of many warnings issued to the employees of the Centralized System of Libraries concerning the necessity of a timely purge from the book-stocks and catalogues of ideologically harmful literature, concerning responsibility for careless work with the lists from the Literary Publishing Department [4] the book The Gospel according to Robespierre by A[natoly] GLADILIN has been discovered in branch library 3 of the Yalta Centralized System of Libraries.

 In this connection I order that: